dannieRope/Data_Cleaning_Using_Excels-_Power_Query_Editor2/README.md

 ![merge](https://github.com/dannieRope/Data_Cleaning_Using_Excels-_Power_Query_Editor2/assets/132214828/7bb57b06-3a53-4858-9b30-66e2b62b5d73)

 Now transpose the entire dataset using the transpose feature in the transform tab.
 By transposing the data, the structure of the dataset changes.
-The rows become columns and columns become rows.
+The rows become columns, and columns become rows.
 In this case, we have our merged column as a row after transposing the dataset.

 ![transpose outcome](https://github.com/dannieRope/Data_Cleaning_Using_Excels-_Power_Query_Editor2/assets/132214828/a4e9c4ae-e12a-4183-af5b-ec9eec7fe80f)